nalenndra/nalenndra/README.md

 *	Developed real-time dashboard for daily spare parts stock monitoring, updating data from 4 factories with over 400 employee.
 *	Created a GLM-Gamma model to assess the impact of spare parts maintenance on the revenue of 4 Saraswanti companies (APM, APL, SAM, DAL) from 2021-2023.
 The model was approved and adopted for data-driven maintenance policies.

 ## 🛠 Skills
-* *Technical Skills* 	: Statistical Analysis, Machine Learning, Data Processing, Business Analysis
+* *Technical Skills* 	: Statistical Analysis, Machine Learning, Data Processing, Business Analytics.
-* *Soft Skills* 	: Analytical thinking, Attention to detail, Teamwork, Problem Solving, Communication
+* *Soft Skills* 	: Analytical thinking, Attention to detail, Teamwork, Problem Solving, Communication.
-* *Tools*	: R, Python, PostgreSQL, Tableau, Looker Studio, Excel, SPSS, Minitab
+* *Tools*	: R, Python, PostgreSQL, Tableau, Looker Studio, Excel, SPSS, Minitab.

 ## 🚀 How to reach me